The Fall 2020 Application for Transfer Admission will open in August.

 1. Apply Online

-Complete the Berea College Application for Admission, which also serves as your Tuition Promise Scholarship application.
+Complete the Berea College Application for Admission, which also serves as your No-Tuition Promise application.
 There is no application fee.

 2. Submit an Essay